Comprehensive Stool Analysis plus Parasitology x3 (CDSA/P) - Doctor's Data Test Kit

 This CDSA/P test is performed to identify abnormal intestinal microflora, but does not directly assess abnormal digestion/absorption, inflammation or other specific aspects of gastrointestinal health.

-This is a 3 day stool collection.
+This kit allows for the individual to choose between a 1, 2, or 3 day stool collection.
 Specimen does not have to be collected on consecutive days.
 It is preferable, but not necessary, to collect on consecutive days but the final collection must be made within seven days of the first.

 Please note: Parasites do not drop with every stool passing.